dataseyo/portfolio/README.md

 ## Foreground Model and Interaction

 The foreground model consumes a scroll event from the Drei useScroll helper, and updates its rotation based on the scroll offset.

+## To-Do

+- map sections to scroll offsets
+- welcome message with scroll instruction
+- content popup when arriving at section
+- interaction with models
+- add models for the other sections
+- model animations when in view
+- settings